 Buying a property is likely to be the biggest and most stressful purchase that you will ever make.
-Thorough building surveys are essential for helping to understand what you are buying.
+Thorough building surveys are essential for understanding what you are buying.
 While a property can be a lucrative asset and investment, it can also be a serious liability.
 The overall picture should be clear before making a commitment.
-This ethos applies to investment property as well as private homes.
+This approach applies to investment property as well as private homes.

 Research by Churchill shows that Britain is a nation of gamblers, with over 7 million homeowners not bothering with a survey at all in 2016.
 It’s insane to think that so many buyers don’t look under the bonnet before handing over their life’s savings.